EDUCATION IS FREEDOM: our scholar Will Pendray reflects as he is walking out on stage at his graduation day READ NOW

 We’re here to offer advice

-Doing a degree can be a life-changing decision, if you’d like to discuss applying for a Longford scholarship to support your studies in/after prison, email scholars@longfordtrust.org and arrange a time to talk.
-If you are in prison, ask someone education to contact us on 07747 365037.
-You can also write to us as PO Box 72887, London N2 2FG
+Doing a degree can be a life-changing decision.
+If you’d like to discuss applying for a Longford Scholarship to support you in your studies in/after prison, email scholars@longfordtrust.org and arrange a time to talk.
+If you are in prison, ask someone in education to contact us on 07747 365037.
+You can also write to us at: Freepost, Longford Trust PO Box 72887, London N2 2FG (you don’t need a stamp).

 • Fill in application form on line